redt1de/MaldevEDR/README.md

 - generic symbol resolution for ETW stack trace, and hooked func return addresses.

 ## Attach
+- work is in progress, not all functionality is ready in attach yet.
 - essentially the same as Spawn, but attaches to a process that is already running.

 ## Monitor